 - Code of Ethics.
-A robust Code of Business Conduct and Ethics is in place for our directors, officers and employees. - Whistleblower Policy.
+We maintain a Code of Business Conduct and Ethics for our directors, officers and employees.
+The Company requires employees and Board members to certify the Code periodically, and from time to time, conducts compliance training for all employees and Directors. - Whistleblower Policy.
 We maintain a third-party administered hotline and website that enable anonymous reporting of compliance and ethics concerns. - Enterprise Risk Management.
-Our Board reviews the Company's risks and enterprise risk management processes regularly.
+Our Board reviews the Company's risks and enterprise risk management processes regularly. - Cybersecurity Training.
+We provide regular cybersecurity training to our officers and employees, with planned training for our directors.